 Pediatric Spinal Cord Injuries

-At the Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Our Top Rated Injury Lawyers in Buffalo, New York Are Dedicated to Representing Individuals who Sustained Spinal Cord Injuries.
+At the Dietrich Law Firm P.C.
+Our Top Rated Injury Lawyers in Buffalo, New York Are Dedicated to Representing Individuals who Sustained Spinal Cord Injuries.

 In the United States, an average of 17,000 spinal cord injuries (SCIs) are reported each year.
 Statistically, only 20% of spinal cord injuries in the United States are pediatric SCIs, and more than half of those injuries are sustained by individuals over the age of 16.
 The branch of medicine known as pediatric care includes patients from birth until the age of 21.
 While pediatric SCIs are less prevalent than adult SCIs, they are nevertheless a serious medical condition with life-altering effects.

 Jed Dietrich, Esq., recognized as a New York Super Lawyer, is well acquainted with the often-calamitous effects of personal injury.
 He has represented countless victims of personal injury accidents over the years, attaining over $175,000,000 in verdicts and settlements for his personal injury clients.
 If you believe that you or a loved one have been injured in Buffalo, New York, do not hesitate to reach out to the Dietrich Law Firm P.C. at 716-839-3939 or by filling out the online consultation form.What Is A Pediatric Spinal Cord Injury?

 A pediatric spinal cord injury refers to trauma to the spine and can often result in permanent disability.
 The spine is comprised of connected bones, known as vertebrae, that protect a channel of nerves that send messages to and from the brain.
 When the spine is damaged, that flow of communication is interrupted, and as a result, parts of the body no longer receive instructions from the brain.
 This failure of communication between the brain and the body often causes paralysis.